The Hobos: History

 After the release of Radio Jah Jah, The Hobos decided to take some time to do other projects.
 Vilnis Krieviņš went back to play with the legendary Latvian hard rock band Līvi.
 Rolands Ūdris and Egons Kronbergs formed a side-project called U.K. and released the album KU.
 Finally, in year 2006 the band went back to studio and a new album is expected sometime in 2009.

-In the January 17, 2016 the band vocalist Rolands Ūdris was hit by a car in the Riga, capital city of Latvia and for 5 weeks he stayed in coma.
-Rehabilitation can take several years so at the moment it's unknown if Rolands Ūdris will be able to return to the musical career.
+In the January 17, 2016 the band vocalist Rolands Ūdris was hit by a driver in the Riga, capital city of Latvia and for 5 weeks he stayed in coma.
+He never fully recovered from the injuries.